 After it has been unloaded, and before you sign for the stove, inspect for damage!

-Ideally, you’ll unwrap it enough to be confident signing for it (driver will likely be impatient with you, but just tell him you’re unwilling to sign for something as precious as this as being ‘Received in Good Order’ until you’ve actually checked that it is indeed in good order).
+Ideally, you’ll unwrap it enough to be confident signing for it (driver will likely be impatient with you, but can just tell him you’re unwilling to sign for something as precious as this as being ‘Received in Good Order’ until you’ve actually checked that it is indeed in good order).
 If for any reason you can’t remove the packaging enough to get a proper look, please take photos of it with packaging still on, and get the driver to co-sign that you are accepting it subject to later unpacking (this may or may not count for anything, but is better than nothing).
-If there’s damage to the packaging, but the stove inside looks fine – still probably a good idea to get the driver to confirm the packaging damage, and get him to sign as ‘packaging damaged’ before you sign for it, just in case you have any unwanted surprises later.
+If there’s damage to the cardboard, tear it open more at that point and try see more, but the stove inside looks fine – still probably a good idea to get the driver to confirm the packaging damage, and get him to sign as ‘packaging damaged’ before you sign for it, just in case you have any unwanted surprises later.